ModelTC/MQBench/docs/source/get_started/quick_start_academic.rst

 **2**. **Then we learn the extra configration to custom Academic Backend.**

 You can also learn this section through MQBench `source code <https://github.com/ModelTC/MQBench/blob/main/mqbench/prepare_by_platform.py#L125>`_.
-Learn which option you can choose below config through our :doc:`../user_guide/internal/learn_config`
+Learn all options through our :doc:`../user_guide/internal/learn_config`

 .. code-block:: python